Coffs Harbour: Train

+Sawtell and Urunga railway station upgrades

+Both stations are currently under planning, but will go start constructing new walkways for the disabled people, a new walkway upgrade and extension to both platforms.
+The 2 stations are undergoing a program organised by the NSW under the name of "The Safe Accessible Transport program."

 Air travel

 Coffs Harbour Airport is regularly serviced by Link Airways, Qantas and Regional Express.
 The passenger terminal is accessible via Hogbin Drive.

 The Coffs Harbour Aero Club on Aviation Drive supports private pilots.
 Flying lessons and discovery flights, as well as air-work and charter flights are available from the club, which is also working closely with local high schools to provide flying training for students.